sergeevii123/thriftvsrestbenchmark/README.md

 ##First version
 ###How to run locally:
-* gradle clean build dB
+* ./gradlew clean build dB
-* change in docker-compose.yml ip address
-* docker-compose up -d
+* ./gradlew -Dhost.for.test=<Your host IP> -Dtest.mode=mode1 startDockers
-* Open Consul and wait for all service to turn green
+* Open Consul <Your host IP>:8500 in browser and wait for all service to turn green
-* start aggregator manually (--spring.profiles.active=mode2 or mode1)
+* ./gradlew -Dtest.mode=mode1 aggregator:bootRun

 when aggregator finishes connect with jconsole/jvisualvm to 127.0.0.1:8989 - rest and 127.0.0.1:8990 - thrift

 mbeans registry: benchmark.rest || benchmark.thrift